ethereum/ethereum-org-website/src/content/developers/docs/networks/index.md

 #### Sepolia {#sepolia}

 Sepolia is a proof-of-stake testnet.
-Sepolia will be maintained long term, and is recommended for users and developers who want a lighter weight chain to sync to and interact with..
+Sepolia will be maintained long-term, and is recommended for users and developers who want a lighter-weight chain to sync to and interact with.
 Before undergoing The Merge in June 2022, Sepolia was a proof-of-work testnet.

 [Notable properties](https://blog.ethereum.org/2022/06/21/testnet-deprecation):